Universal phenomenology at critical exceptional points of nonequilibrium $O(N)$ models: Beyond mean-field effects and CEP CEP fluctuation induced first order phase transition

 giving

-We are left to compare this scale for the onset of a first order transition to our previous result on the symmetry restoration via the suppression of $\rho_0$.
-There we found in Eq.~\eqref{eq:SymRestAbsurd} the same power law with $\rho_0^{-1}$ instead of $g_1+g_2$.
-To make contact with the notation of the introduction, we define $g\equiv g_1+g_2$.
-Hence, there is a competition between the restoring effect and the one inducing the first-order transition.
-The effect that has the biggest scale wins since it occurs first as $\bar \delta$ is tuned to smaller values.
-We therefore expect that, when $\rho_0^{-1} < g$, the first-order transition occurs, while for $\rho_0^{-1} > g$, we expect the full $O(2)$ symmetry to be restored first upon approaching $\overline\delta \to 0$.
-In terms of the original non rescaled variables, the criterion separating the two regimes is
+We are left to compare this scale for the onset of a first order transition to our previous result on the symmetry restoration $\delta_{\text{sym}}$ via the suppression of $\rho_0$.
+The system displays a new scale (in terms of the original non rescaled variables)

-In our phase-amplitude representation, we assumed that the renormalized damping remains large, i.e\ that we operate in the first regime.
-In the opposite limit, we would have first reached the scale at which the symmetry gets restored via the equilibrium $O(2)$ transition.
-This regime cannot be described by our phase-amplitude representation, but we get the qualitative scale at which it occurs.
-There must be an intermediate regime where both effects are important, which corresponds to the regime controlled by the multicritical point.
-These results lead to a qualitative phase diagram of Fig.~\ref{fig:PhaseDiagram}, and the different possible scenario are summarized on Fig.~\ref{fig:ScaleSum}.